MTraveller/mt-product-promo/README.md

 ## Acknowledgement

-This project is a part of the Full Stack Software Developer Diploma at [Code Institute](https://codeinstitute.net/).
+This project is part of the "Full Stack Software Developer Diploma" at [Code Institute](https://codeinstitute.net/).

 Mahmoud Tantouri 2021.